smele/ardutester/README.md

 # ardutester

-An ATmega328 µC Component Tester
+#Work in progress...

-Based on work of ArduTester ver.
+An ATmega328 µC Component Tester based on work of ArduTester ver.
 0.7f

 ARDUTESTER v0.X 25/04/2013